 The Company manages its capital structure and makes adjustments to it, based on the general economic conditions, the Company's short term working capital requirements, and its planned exploration and development program expenditure requirements.

-As the Company is in the development stage, its principal source of capital is from the issuance of common shares.
+As the Company is in the exploration and evaluation stage, its principal source of capital is from the issuance of common shares.
 In order to achieve its objectives, the Company expects to spend its existing working capital and raise additional funds as required.

-Notes to the Consolidated Financial Statements For the Years Ended December 31, 2014 and 2013 (All Amounts in Canadian Dollars Unless Otherwise Noted)
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2015 and 2014 (All Amounts in Canadian Dollars Unless Otherwise Noted)